 The design is also optimized for maximum airflow and ventilation, keeping your body at the ideal temperature for sleeping all night.
 Simply place the mattress topper on your mattress, cover it with your fitted sheet, and doze right off.

-This is an Amazon bestseller, possibly because of the comfort memory foam and the unbeatable price.
+This is an Amazon bestseller, possibly because of the comfort of memory foam and the unbeatable price.
 It adds an extra 4 inches to your bed, also more than most other toppers, which average around 2 inches.

-Most mattress toppers give you an overall boost in height, but these wedge design toppers provide extra height for your upper body, alleviating acid reflux, sleep apnea, snoring, and more at night and making it easier for seniors to get up and out of bed.
+Most mattress toppers give you an overall boost in height.
+Still, these wedge-design toppers provide extra height for your upper body, alleviating acid reflux, sleep apnea, snoring, and more at night and making it easier for seniors to get up and out of bed.

 Summary and Final Comments

 However, if you’re a senior looking for an easy way to elevate your bed, I’d go with a simple mattress topper because they’re much easier to install.
-You can even get 2 if you really need that extra height.
+You can even get two if you need that extra height.